rebelsky/csc301-jekyll/_dev/_exams/exam02.md

 appropriate to complete the exam, provided you return it to me by the due date.

-There are five problems on this examination.
+There are four problems on this examination.
 You must do your best to answer all of them.
 The problems are not necessarily of equal difficulty.
 Problems may include subproblems.
-If you complete five problems correctly or mostly correctly, you will earn an A.  If you complete four problems correctly or mostly correctly, you will earn a B.
+If you complete four problems correctly or mostly correctly, you will earn an A.  If you complete three problems correctly or mostly correctly, you will earn a B.
-If you complete three problems correctly or mostly correctly, you will earn a C.  If you complete two problems correctly or mostly correctly, you will earn a D.  If you complete fewer than two problems correctly or mostly correctly, you will earn an F.  If you do not attempt the examination, you will earn a 0.
+If you complete two problems correctly or mostly correctly, you will earn a C.  If you complete one problem correctly or mostly correctly, you will earn a D.  If you complete fewer than one problem correctly or mostly correctly, you will earn an F.  If you do not attempt the examination, you will earn a 0.
 Partially correct solutions may or may not earn you a partial grade, depending on the discretion of the grader.

-I rarely give makeup problems because my experience in past semesters is that students spend a lot of effort on such problems but do not significantly improve their grade.
+I rarely give makeup exams because my experience in past semesters is that students spend a lot of effort on such problems but do not significantly improve their grade.